Eratosphere Forums - Metrical Poetry, Free Verse, Fiction, Art, Critique, Discussions Able Muse - a review of poetry, prose and art

 1.

-Today I found a single petal had dropped from the funereal rose I had cut weeks ago and placed in a small cut-glass vase in the center of my round glass table.
+Today I found a single petal had dropped from the funereal rose I had placed in a small cut-glass vase.
 I had not seen it fall.
 Only found it lying there.
 I left it alone, not wanting to interfere.
 I watched for days and weeks the cut rose slowly slump, top-heavy on its stump of a stem.
-Over time, the tight-lipped kiss of the closed bud opened to become a labyrinth of red lustrous lips that slowly became slack, loose-lipped as old age and shriveled at the edges, darkening like dried blood does in the corners of the mouth.
-Stem and flower, tautness and slackness, youth and age, beauty, truth, water, fire — all meshed to become a bouquet of thoughts.
-The water that filled the cut glass vase slowly vanished.
+Over time, the tight-lipped kiss of the closed bud opened to become a labyrinth of red lustrous lips that slowly went slack, loose-lipped as old age, shriveled, singed at the edges, darkening like dried blood does in the corners of the mouth.
+Stem, flower, youth, age, beauty, truth, water, fire — all meshed to become a bouquet of thoughts.
+The water in the vase slowly vanished.
 The quietus of the rose burned into my memory.
 I kissed it.
 I threw it away.
 The rose.

 2.